 - Refocus from the past to the present

 - Learn new behaviors

 Couple therapy, also called relationship therapy, can help a couple look together at –

 - How to maintain a feeling of being connected

 - What each one does that causes a disconnect

 - How to facilitate reconnecting.

 Group therapy provides the help and support of the group leader and of the group members.
 You get to see how others tackle a problem like yours.
-Our office provides an intensive outpatient group for people with drug and alcohol addiction as group work is more effective than individual work.

 The key to success in psychotherapy is to find a psychotherapist who understands your problem and who you’re comfortable confiding in.
 You may need to deal with painful feelings and experiences and you need to be able to be truthful about the problem and truthful about the effect the therapy is having on you.

 You can contact me for more information.
 Here are some websites on psychotherapy that may be helpful: